Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 Li, S., Xu, L.D. and Zhao, S., 2015.
 The internet of things: a survey.
 Information systems frontiers, 17(2), pp.243-259.

 Mukhopadhyay, S.C. and Suryadevara, N.K., 2014.
 Internet of things: Challenges and opportunities.
 Internet of things: Challenges and opportunities, pp.1-17.

-### 2.1.3 Feedback from the Tutor for the collaboration discussion
-To be completed

 ### 2.2 Unit 3: Web Scraping
 ### 2.2.1 Web scraping